ninad-kamat/elixir/doc/Loops/Readme.md

 Another key difference is that in _Loops_, the _index_ is exactly the same for all components of the pipeline.
-On the contrary, in ranges, an _iterator_ typically will contain the underlying _iterator_ and a pointer or reference to the _view_; and the _view_ will also encapsulate the underlying _view_ object.
-This is rather redundant use of the stack. _Loops_ are far more efficient with the stack.
+On the contrary, in ranges, an _iterator_ typically will contain the underlying _iterator_ and a pointer or reference to the _view_; and the _view_ will also encapsulate the underlying _view_ object. _Loops_ are far more efficient with the stack.
 Each _loop_ encapsulates the underlying _loop_, but since we use simple _index_ type, we do not need to do anything else.

 Let us consider an example of how a simple C array can be conceptually thought of as a _loop_